Ion Cutelaba: 2023

-Cuțelaba faced Tanner Boser on 15 April 2023, at UFC on ESPN 44.
+Cutelaba faced Tanner Boser on 15 April 2023, at UFC on ESPN 44.
 He won the fight via first-round technical knockout.

-Cuțelaba was scheduled to face Ovince Saint Preux on 5 August 2023, at UFC on ESPN 50.
+Cutelaba was scheduled to face Ovince Saint Preux on 5 August 2023, at UFC on ESPN 50.
 However, the bout was cancelled on 20 July for unknown reasons.

-Cuțelaba was scheduled to face Philipe Lins on 7 October 2023 at UFC Fight Night 229.
+Cutelaba was scheduled to face Philipe Lins on 7 October 2023 at UFC Fight Night 229.
 However the bout was cancelled the day of the event for unknown reasons.

 2024

-Cuțelaba faced Philipe Lins on 9 March 2024, at UFC 299.
+Cutelaba faced Philipe Lins on 9 March 2024, at UFC 299.
 He lost the fight by unanimous decision.

 Cutelaba faced promotional newcomer Ivan Erslan on 28 September 2024 at UFC Fight Night 243.
 He won the fight by split decision.

 2025

-Cuțelaba faced Ibo Aslan on 22 February 2025 at UFC Fight Night 252.
+Cutelaba faced Ibo Aslan on 22 February 2025 at UFC Fight Night 252.
 He won the fight via an arm-triangle choke submission in the first round.

-Cuțelaba faced former Cage Warriors Light Heavyweight Champion Modestas Bukauskas on 10 May 2025 at UFC 315.
+Cutelaba faced former Cage Warriors Light Heavyweight Champion Modestas Bukauskas on 10 May 2025 at UFC 315.
 He lost the fight by split decision.

+2026

+Cutelaba faced Oumar Sy on 14 March 2026 at UFC Fight Night 269.
+He won the fight via a guillotine choke submission in the first round.

+Cutelaba faced Navajo Stirling on 20 June 2026 at UFC Fight Night 279.
+He lost the fight by technical knockout in the second round.

 Personal life

-Cuțelaba and his wife Olga have two daughters.
+Cutelaba and his wife Olga have two daughters.